ProjectMirador/mirador/README.md

 Either visit the root folder of the project at localhost, or, if you are using `grunt server`, see the example working at localhost:8000.

 To integrate the component into your project, include the `mirador.min.js` and `mirador-combined.css` from the build folder into your webpage or application asset pipeline, and call the Mirador constructor function with any appropriate configuration.
+For the moment, Mirador also uses local images to supply repository logos.
+These must be present in the same directory as the ultimate index.html (under `images/`).
+It also depends on the icon font [FontAwesome](http://fortawesome.github.io/Font-Awesome/), and expects it in a fonts directory at the same level as `index.html`.

 You may also wish to obtain the source code from the [latest release](https://github.com/IIIF/mirador/releases/latest) as a downloadable artefact.
 The necessary files will be **in the build folder**.